 - (a) Motion.
 A request for disqualification of a judge must be made by written motion.
 If a hearing is set, the clerk will provide to the movant an order setting the hearing date.
-The movant must serve the order upon: - (1) the debtor; and - if disqualification from the entire case is not sought, all parties that are engaged in litigation before the court with regard to an adversary proceeding or contested matter from which the basis for disqualification arose unless service is made on such parties electronically through the ECF system. - (b) Oral Motion.
-The motion may be made orally in open court if grounds for disqualification are first presented during proceedings before the judge. - Rule 5005-1 Filing Papers Requirements Place of Filing.
-Unless otherwise provided, a paper document that is permitted or required to be filed by the Local Bankruptcy Rules must be filed in the clerk's office.
-A paper document must not be filed with the judge or the judge's staff unless the bankruptcy clerk's office is closed.
-In the event a paper document is filed with the judge, the filing date must be noted thereon, and it must be transmitted to the clerk.
-A bankruptcy paper may be filed with the district court clerk's office only in an emergency.
+The movant must serve the order upon: - (1) the debtor; and - (2) if disqualification from the entire case is not sought, all parties that are engaged in litigation before the court with regard to an adversary proceeding or contested matter from which the basis for disqualification arose unless service is made on such parties electronically through the ECF system. - (b) Oral Motion.
+The motion may be made orally in open court if grounds for disqualification are first presented during proceedings before the judge.

+Rule 5005-1 Filing and Transmittal of Papers.